View a markdown version of this page

 6. Choose Actions, choose Download, and save the object.

 You also can view, download, and delete object versions in the object overview panel.
-For more information, see Viewing an object overview in the Amazon S3 console.
+For more information, see Viewing object properties in the Amazon S3 console.

 Important

 You can undelete an object only if it was deleted as the latest (current) version.
 You can't undelete a previous version of an object that was deleted.
-For more information, see Using versioning in S3 buckets.
+For more information, see Retaining multiple versions of objects with S3 Versioning.

 The examples for uploading objects in nonversioned and versioning-enabled buckets are the same.
 However, for versioning-enabled buckets, Amazon S3 assigns a version number.
 Otherwise, the version number is null.